 Java Workloads in CICS Transaction Server

-This book discusses some general considerations when using mobile devices to interact with CICS applications and explains specific CICS technologies for connecting mobile devices using IBM CICS Transaction Server for z/OS Value Unit Edition.
+- Considerations when using mobile devices to interact with CICS applications and explains specific CICS technologies for connecting mobile devices by using the z/OS Value Unit Edition

-This book introduces the concept of decision management and describes how IBM Operational Decision Manager for z/OS can run inside CICS Transaction Server for z/OS to provide decision management for CICS COBOL and PL/I applications.
+- How IBM Operational Decision Manager for z/OS runs in the transaction server to provide decision management services for CICS COBOL and PL/I applications

 Table of contents

-Part 1 – Considering new workloads on the mainframe
+Part 1.
+New workloads on the mainframe

-Chapter 1: Mainframe workload pricing – overview
+Chapter 1.
+Mainframe workload pricing

-Part 2 - Liberty and CICS
+Part 2.
+Liberty profile and CICS

-Part 3 - Mobile
+Part 3.
+Mobile devices

-Chapter 6: Mobile devices and CICS Liberty
+Chapter 6.
+Mobile devices and CICS Liberty JVM server

-Chapter 7: Mobile devices and CICS Java
+Chapter 7.
+Mobile devices and CICS TS Java

-Part 4 - IBM Operational Decision Manager
+Part 4.
+IBM Operational Decision Manager

-Chapter 9: Implementing Decision Management in CICS
+Chapter 9.
+Implementing decision management in CICS TS

-Part 5 - Modern Batch
+Part 5.
+Modern Batch feature